Thursday, July 27, 2023

 Harrodsburg

-NEARBY DISTILLERIES: Wilderness Trail, Four Roses
+Nearby distilleries: Wilderness Trail, Four Roses

 Kentucky’s first European settlement survives to this day as one of the most lauded small towns in America.
 Stroll the historic Main Street for restaurants, shops, arts, and a general sense of history.
 For even more history, head to Fort Harrod State Park, which contains a full-scale recreation of the original settlement.